-The MaestroTM Project is an open-source business model for an engineering, manufacturing and sales business, based on the fictional Swift Construction Company.
-Maestro is an open-source project hosted on GitHub and is licensed according to the business-friendly permissive BSD 2-Clause License.
+The Maestro™ project is an open-source business model for an engineering, manufacturing and sales business, based on the fictional Swift Construction Company.

-Maestro’s original goal was to support open-source software development as a strategy for enterprise infrastructure software.
-Basic system requirements were documented using non-confidential user stories, workflows, and source data, entirely avoiding the need to divulge confidential information beyond the enterprise.
+The Maestro project was created to investigate open-source software development as a strategy for enterprise infrastructure software.
+System requirements and operational situations were documented using non-confidential user stories based on the fictional Swift Construction Company, avoiding the need to divulge potentially sensitive confidential information.

-Maestro continues to provide a platform for exploring enterprise business software in general, and now also includes a proof-of-concept reference application called Maestro PLM (see demo).
-For more information, the following Maestro Project documentation is provided.
+Maestro continues to provide a framework for exploring enterprise business processes and business software systems, and now includes the Maestro PLM proof-of-concept reference web application

-The Maestro environment can be understood as a set of inter-related modules, similar to other enterprise software.
+The Maestro model is a set of inter-related functional modules, similar to most enterprise software management solutions.

-- Files (engineering and ad hoc documents, revisions, author, editors, tags…)
+- Files (engineering and ad hoc documents, revisions, authors, editors, approvers, tags…)

-Maestro PLM is a proof-of-concept reference application developed as part of the Maestro Project.
-Drawing inspiration from desktop applications such as Parts&VendorsTM, Maestro PLM is web-based for ease of access and includes enterprise features such as true multi-user operation, document control, and material management.
+Drawing inspiration from Parts&Vendors™, the eminent PLM solution for small teams in the late 90’s and now no longer available, Maestro PLM is web-based for ease of access and includes enterprise features such as true multi-user operation, document control, and material management.

 Maestro Server is a conceptual stand-alone business process management server.
 Maestro Server enables enterprises to easily evaluate Maestro features without a significant IT investment.
 Maestro Server is fully-stand-alone, but can also be integrated with existing IT infrastructures.